-- Chemicals in parts of carpet, furniture, upholstery and drapes
+- Chemicals used in carpet, furniture, upholstery and drapes

 - Cleaning sprays

-- Personal care cosmetics
+- Personal care items

-Vapors in your home can cause flu-like sickness such as headaches, nausea and respiratory inflammation.
+Chemicals inside your home can cause flu-like sickness such as headaches, nausea and respiratory inflammation.
 It can also aggravate allergies and asthma.